Electrolysis Services in Goldenrod, Winter Park, Oviedo and the greater Orlando

 The amount of time necessary to complete a particular area will depend on the severity of the problem and its causes.
 However, most active hair follicles produce hair growth within the first few months after starting treatment.
 Adherence to prescribe treatment schedule is imperative.
 It may be necessary to come or or more times per week at the beginning of treatment.
 You will see that as the timer per treatment gets shorter, the time between treatments lengthens.

-Choose Laser Centers of Florida for Electrolysis in Orlando -Winter Park!
+Choose Electrolysis Centers of Florida for Electrolysis in Orlando -Winter Park!

 We have been established in Winter Park, FL since 1978 and we have been serving the greater Orlando area ever since.
 We have numerous Physicians intrusting their patients to us as well as generations of former clients.
 All of our Electrologists are highly trained and are licensed by the State of Florida under the supervision of the board of medicine and became one of the first certified Electrologist through the International Electrolysis Board (CPE).
 Certified Medical Electrologist (CME) followed.
 We have been active members of the Electrolysis Society of Florida since 1978.

 We attend numerous professional meetings each year and participate in continuous education seminars to serve you better.
 We use only the best equipment available on the market- computerized epilator and micro surgical loupes (as used in micro surgery) We us disposable probes (filaments, needles) and choose the right type and size for each treatment.